florentpoujol/minicms-symfony/readme.md

 - [ ] standard posts linked to categories
 - [ ] content is markdown
 - [ ] only created by admin or writers
-- [ ] can have comments (comments can be turned of on a per-post basis)
+- [ ] can have comments (comments can be turned off on a per-post basis)
 - [ ] the blog page show the X last posts
 - [ ] the blog page show the last posts with a list of the categories in a sidebar